-Why Hasn’t the 1600 Year Old Iron Pillar of Delhi Ever Rusted?
+Why Has This 1600 Year Old Pillar in India Never Rusted?

 The forging of the Iron Pillar of Delhi 1600 years ago in India was so advanced that it has been impervious to rust and would be hard to mimic even with today’s technology.